 For example, say, you’re working on house renovations, next to all your info about contractors, prices, etc., you can utilize 3D blocks to display (roughly) what your restorations will look like.
-Simply attach your 3D renders to the project, and Airtable will transform them into objects you can manipulate – how neat is that?!
+Simply attach your 3D renders to the project (as a file attachment), and Airtable will transform them into objects you can manipulate – how neat is that?!

 How Much Will Airtable Set You Back?